jonahbeckford/dk/README.md

 ---

-NEXT STEPS: The next section goes over how to specify assets and forms, and how to submit objects.
+NEXT STEPS: The next section goes over how to specify assets and forms, and how to submit forms.

 ## Using the Build Tool to create a multi-platform package